exlunaproject/lua_at_client/README.md

 ###Installation for Apache with mod_lua

 1. Copy the JavaScript files from the `js` directory in this repository to a public area of your website.
-2. Change the js_url value in `latclient.lua`.
+2. Change the vm_url value in `latclient\conf.lua`.
 It must point to the URL where your copy of the JS files can be found.
 3. Copy `latclient.lua` and the `latclient` subdirectory (which contains the lp_*.lua files) to the lua directory.
 4. Edit the Apache httpd.conf file and add: